lemons-studios/audio-replacer/README.md

 ```
 If you plan on contributing back to the project, replace the above clone command with whatever the address is for the fork you created!

-Writing WinUI3 applications can only be done in Visual Studio, so open it and get developing!

 ## Addendum
 There is an issue with the folder picker where you cannot select the first folder it opens up in.
 This is a bug with the Windows operating system itself and I cannot fix it.
 The best workaround is to move up one directory then enter the folder again if you want to select that folder for processing